-These days, shipping and logistics professionals have options beyond, “Wrap it up as well as you can and hope for the best.”
+By following these tips, you can help to reduce the risk of shipping damage.
+However, these days, shipping and logistics professionals have options beyond, “Wrap it up as well as you can and hope for the best.”
 You can use modern shipping and logistics technologies to reduce or eliminate shipping damage, save yourself money, and keep your customers happy.
 Here’s how to eliminate shipping damage, the 21st-century way.

 Understand the Threats to Your Shipments

 Before you can take the right steps to mitigate shipping damage, you need to know what threats face your merchandise in shipment.
 The degree and extent of impacts, vibrations, humidity, temperature extremes, and other threats to your shipments depend, to some extent, on how large and how far they’re going.
 Container shipments from overseas face long journeys by ship or plane, and perhaps continued shipment overland by train or truck.
 These shipments can face weeks or months of impact and vibrational stress, as well as extreme temperatures and rapid temperature changes, humidity, moisture, and other threats to their structural integrity.